Note 2 – Summary of Important Accounting Principles

 Fixed assets which are held for sale (or divestment groups) are classified as fixed assets held for sale if their carrying amount will primarily be recovered through a sales transaction, not through ongoing use.
 Fixed assets (or divestment groups) classified as fixed assets which are held for sale are recognized at the lower of the carrying amount and the fair value less selling expenses.
 Such assets may constitute a part of a company, a divestment group or an individual fixed asset.
 As regards the reported financial year, Duni has no fixed assets which meet the criteria for recognition as fixed assets held for sale.

-Government grants are recognized at fair value when there is reasonable certainty that the grant will be received and that Duni will satisfy the conditions associated with the aid.
+Government grants are recognized at fair value when there is reasonable certainty that the grant will be received and that Duni will meet the conditions associated with the grant.
 Government grants relating to costs are allocated over periods and recognized in the income statement in the same periods as the costs which the grant is intended to cover.

 The Parent Company prepares its annual report pursuant to the Swedish Annual Accounts Act and the Swedish Financial Reporting Board’s Recommendation RFR 2, Accounting for Legal Entities.
 RFR 2 entails that the Parent Company’s annual report for the legal entity shall apply all IFRSs and statements approved by the EU, insofar as possible within the scope of the Swedish Annual Accounts Act and taking into consideration the connection between accounting and taxation.
 The Recommendation states which exceptions and supplements are to be made compared with accounting pursuant to IFRS.